sdss/sdsscore/README.md

 - SSH to the observatory where you need to add the submodule.
 SSH as your own user and make sure you are forwarding an SSH key that also allows you to clone GitHub repositories.

-- `cd /home/sdss5/software/sdsscore_test`.
-Ideally you'll be adding the submodule before the previous submodule is full (in that case ignore the rest of this point), but if that's not the case [jaeger](https://github.com/sdss/jaeger), the product that creates the `confSummary` files will have continued creating summary files and adding them to `sdsscore_test`.
-Some, but not all of the files may have been committed directly to `sdsscore_test` instead to a submodule. **Do not remove those files** as you may lose them and with them the associated observations.
-Instead move the directory you want to replace with a submodule to a location outside `sdsscore_test`: `mv apo/summary_files/015XXX ~/`.
+- `cd /home/sdss5/software/sdsscore/main`.
+Ideally you'll be adding the submodule before the previous submodule is full (in that case ignore the rest of this point), but if that's not the case [jaeger](https://github.com/sdss/jaeger), the product that creates the `confSummary` files will have continued creating summary files and adding them to `sdsscore`.
+Some, but not all of the files may have been committed directly to `sdsscore` instead to a submodule. **Do not remove those files** as you may lose them and with them the associated observations.
+Instead move the directory you want to replace with a submodule to a location outside `sdsscore`: `mv apo/summary_files/015XXX ~/`.
 Stage and commit the changes, if any, to have a clean directory tree:

     ```console
     git add .